vvo/kcnb1-france.org/README.md

 TODO:
 ====
 - script to sync db data from production to here
-- force remove of www and addition of https
+- force remove of www and addition of https (test it with HEAD requests)

 ## Deploy